How do I register for a class?

 What if I’m several grades ahead in math in school?

 We still recommend that you sign up for an Exam based on your current grade level.
-We recommend you download the .pdf of the two past Exams we’ve posted on each Group’s webpage, so you can familiarize yourself with the types of questions you'll encounter on Exam day.
+We recommend you download the .pdf of the three past Exams we’ve posted on each Group’s webpage, so you can familiarize yourself with the types of questions you'll encounter on Exam day.